General Shelter Questions

 Our animals remain available for adoption as long as they are physically and mentally healthy, and of sound temperament.
 Our staff and volunteers work extremely hard to ensure their well-being during their stay.
 We’ve had animals here for as long as 8 months before a suitable home was found.

-In 2011, 751 animals were adopted from our shelter.
-So far in 2012 we are on trend to adopt out even more!
-In addition we reunite approximately 165 lost animals with their owners.
+In 2013, 899 animals were adopted from our shelter, an increase from the previous year.
+In addition, we reunite approximately 165 lost animals with their owners.

 All animals leaving our facility are spayed or neutered as required by Illinois law.
 We do not offer veterinary services to the public, but can provide you with contact information for clinics that offer reduced-rate spay/neuter surgeries.
 Please call 630-323-5630 extension 0.